Antithetic multilevel particle system sampling method for McKean-Vlasov SDEs: Main results

+Section 3 establishes the result on the complexity of A-MLMC in Section \ref{complexity iid subsection} by proving Theorem \ref{antithetic initial separation}, which concerns the antithetic difference in the i.i.d. case.
+Theorem \ref{antithetic initial separation} generalises the result in \cite{giles2015multilevel} (Section 9) from functionals in measure of the form \eqref{eq: giles antithetic special form} to general functionals in measure, which ultimately allows us to prove the complexity result: Theorem \ref{thm A mlmc complexity}.

-Here is an outline of the main results of the article.
-Firstly, Theorem \ref{strong error} proves a dimension-independent rate of uniform strong propagation of chaos for sufficiently smooth drift and diffusion functions.
+Subsequently, in Section 4, Theorem \ref{strong error} proves a dimension-independent rate of uniform strong propagation of chaos for sufficiently smooth drift and diffusion functions.
 This is a considerable generalisation from \cite{sznitman1991topics}, which assumes the drift and diffusion functions to be linear in measure.
-Secondly, Theorem \ref{antithetic initial separation} generalises the result in \cite{giles2015multilevel} (Section 9) from functionals in measure of the form \eqref{eq: giles antithetic special form} to general functionals in measure.
-As for the antithetic MLMC algorithm, Theorem \ref{complexity no time discret} in Section \ref{theoretical MLMC} proves that, if it is possible to simulate \eqref{eq:particlesystem} directly without time discretisation, then the computational complexity upon applying antithetic MLMC can be improved to $O(\eps^{-2}(\log \eps)^2)$.
-Finally, Theorem \ref{MLMC time discret complexity} in Section \ref{practical MLMC} proves that, by using an Euler time-discretisation, the computational complexity upon applying antithetic MLMC is $O(\eps^{-3})$, which is still a considerable improvement compared to direct Monte-Carlo simulation.

-\emph{Notations.} $\quad $ Throughout this article, we denote the Hilbert-Schmidt norm of any matrix by $\| \cdot \|$ and denote the standard Euclidean inner product $x \cdot y $ by $xy$.
-Also, $\rvlaw[{\xi}]$ denotes the law of $\xi$, for any square-integrable random variable $\xi$.
-For any $a,b \geq 0$, we denote by $a \lesssim b$ if $a \leq Cb$, for some constant $C>0$ that does not depend on $N$, $h$ or $\eps$.
-Finally, unless otherwise specified, $C$ denotes a generic constant that does not depend on $N$, $h$ or $\eps$, whose value may vary from line to line.